Painter license requirements by state: A comprehensive guide

 Hawaii

-Painters in Hawaii require Professional and Vocational Licensing from the Department of Commerce and Consumer Affairs
+Painters in Hawaii require Professional and Vocational Licensing from the Department of Commerce and Consumer Affairs.
+They may register for a Specialty Contractor C-33 painting and decorating contractor license.

-Applicants will require proof of business insurance in Hawaii, specifically workers’ compensation insurance and liability insurance, and must pass an exam on business, law and trade.
+Applicants will require proof of business insurance in Hawaii, specifically worker’s compensation and liability insurance.
+They must pass an exam on business, law and trade.

 Idaho

-Idaho does not license general contractors, including painters, at the state level according to their Division of Occupational and Professional Licenses.
+According to the Division of Occupational and Professional Licenses, Idaho does not license painting contractors at the state level.
 Any licensing happens at the local level only.

 However, painting contractors must still register their business as a Painting/Wall Coverings subcontractor type.
-They must also provide proof of Idaho business insurance, specifically general liability and workers’ comp coverages.
+If they have employees, they must also hold Idaho business insurance, specifically workers’ comp coverages.

 Illinois

-Painter and general contracting license requirements are not supervised at a state level, only in local jurisdictions.
-Painters also don't need to be registered as contractors in Illinois but will likely need to register with the Department of Revenue for tax purposes.
+Painters do not have license requirements at the state level; they only have them in local jurisdictions.
+Painters also don’t need to be registered as contractors in Illinois but will likely need to register with the Department of Revenue for tax purposes.

 Check your local regulatory boards for painter license requirements: